Treason Felony Act 1848

 The Treason Felony Act 1848 (11 & 12 Vict. c.
-12) is an Act of the Parliament of the United Kingdom of Great Britain and Ireland.
-Parts of the Act are still in force.
+12) is an act of the Parliament of the United Kingdom.
+Parts of the act are still in force.
 It is a law which protects the King and the Crown.

-The offences in the Act were originally high treason under the Sedition Act 1661 (later the Treason Act 1795), and consequently the penalty was death.
+The offences in the act were originally high treason under the Sedition Act 1661 (13 Cha.
+2 St. 1. c.
+1) (later the Treason Act 1795 (36 Geo.
+3. c.
+7)), and consequently the penalty was death.
 However it was found that juries were often reluctant to convict people of capital crimes, and it was thought that the conviction rate might increase if the sentence was reduced to exile to the penal colonies in Australia (the penalty is now life imprisonment).
-Consequently, in 1848 three categories of treason (all derived from the 1795 Act) were reduced to felonies.
+Consequently, in 1848, three categories of treason (all derived from the 1795 Act) were reduced to felonies.
 (This occurred during a period when the death penalty in the United Kingdom was being abolished for a great many offences.)
-The Act does not prevent prosecutors from charging somebody with treason instead of treason felony if the same conduct amounts to both offences.
+The act does not prevent prosecutors from charging somebody with treason instead of treason felony if the same conduct amounts to both offences.

 It is treason felony to "compass, imagine, invent, devise, or intend":